Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Discussion

 \section{Discussion}

-The LDD characteristics of a dataset is indicative of the presence of a certain type of grammar in the dataset.
-For example, our analysis of word-based and character-based datasets in section 3.1, indicate that the word-based grammar is very different from character-based grammar.
-Understanding the properties of the underlying grammar that produces a language (data sequence) can can aid in choosing optimal sequential model to learn on a given dataset of that language.
+The dependency decay curves of a dataset enable the visualisation of certain type of grammar in the dataset.
+For example, our analysis of word-based and character-based datasets in sections~\eqref{ssec:ldds_word-based} and~\ref{ssec:ldds_char-based}, indicate that the word-based grammar is very different from character-based grammar.
+Understanding the properties of the underlying grammar that produces a sequence can aid in choosing best recurrent neural architecture to learn that grammar.
 For example, the maximum length of LDDs is much smaller in word-based datasets as compared to character-based datasets.
-But at the same time word-based LDD characteristics exhibit higher value of overall mutual information.
-This is why the sequential model that performs best on the word-based language modeling task will not necessarily be the best for the character based language modeling task.
+But at the same time word-based dependency decay curves exhibit higher value of overall mutual information.
+This is why the sequential model that performs best on the word-based language modeling task will not necessarily be the best choice for the character-based language modeling task.

+One implication of these experiments is that having multiple benchmark datasets from a single domain does not necessarily improve the experimental testing of a models ability to learn LDDs in the dataset.
+LDDs are fixed within a domain and sampling more datasets from that domain simply results in testing the model on LDDs with similar characteristics.
+Consequently, the relatively limited set of domains and tasks covered by benchmark datasets indicates that current benchmarks do not provide enough LDD variety to extensively test the capacity of recurrent neural architectures.

-It can also be noted that even though a specific grammar does induce similar LDD characteristics, there are subtle variations.
+It can also be noted that even though a specific grammar does induce similar dependency decay curves, there are subtle variations.
 These variations depend on a number of factors such as size of the vocabulary, size of the dataset, dependency structure (for e.g. ``\emph{k}" and ``\emph{forbidden strings}") and presence of any other noisy data (or presence of another grammar as seen with \emph{Enwik8} dataset).
-Thus, if a sequential model such as recurrent neural architecture intends to model a dataset, knowing these factors would greatly benefit in selecting the best hyper-parameters of the sequential model.
+Thus, if a recurrent neural architecture intends to model a dataset, knowing these factors would greatly benefit in selecting the best hyper-parameters of the sequential model.
+Also, these artificial grammars allow for the generation of rich datasets by setting the parameter \emph{k}, the maximum length of the strings generated, size of vocabulary and by choosing appropriate \emph{forbidden substrings}.
+This presents a compelling case to use these grammars to benchmark state-of-the-art sequential models.